zuko-mai/SAYA_Privacy_Policy/PrivacyPolicy_EN.md

 ## 6. Your rights

 Subject to applicable law, you may access, correct, delete, or restrict processing of your data, withdraw consents (e.g. notifications), and lodge a complaint with a supervisory authority.
-Contact **[EMAIL]**.
+Contact **[rzhaishylyk@gmail.com]**.
 You can also delete your account in-app where available.

 ---